Geometric shape matching for recovering protein conformations from single-particle Cryo-EM data: Numerical experiment on adenylate kinase

 As described in \cref{sec:protein_specifics}, we must compute the deformation of the template by determining the path of group elements $\rotmat_0,\rotmat_{\delta t},\ldots \rotmat_{1}$ determined by $\acurve_0,\acurve_{\delta t},\ldots \acurve_{1}$.
 This is done by applying the Lie--Euler integrator with a step size of $\delta t =0.01$ to the flow equation $\dot \rotmat = \rotmat\acurve$, where $\rotmat_0$ is initialized as the identity element of $(\SO(3))^\numPep$.
 Applying this integrator guarantees that $\rotmat_1$ is an element of $(\SO(3))^\numPep$ \cite{IsMuKaNoZa2000}.

 Finally, we compute the gradient of $\EnergyFunc$ with respect to $\acurve_t$, denoted by $ \nabla_{\acurve_t} {\EnergyFunc}$ as outlined in \cref{sec:protein_specifics}.
 We then optimize $\EnergyFunc$ by using the L-BFGS-B algorithm implemented in the Python scientific computing package SciPy, \cite{2020SciPy-NMeth}.
 This algorithm is a limited-memory version of the BFGS algorithm, see \cite{Byrd1995} for details.
 To obtain a suitable initial guess for the optimizer, we run $50$ steps of gradient descent, with a step size of $10^{-5}$.
+The specific optimization procedure was selected empirically through iterative tuning.
+The energy landscape is likely highly non-convex with many local minima, and we suspect this contributes to some of the convergence variability observed, especially when only a few projection images are used.
+Nonetheless, the chosen setup consistently produced strong results in our experiments, also when varying the number of projection images, suggesting it is effective in practice.
+In future work, it may worthwile pursuing solutions to this problem based on for instance measure-based lifting as in \cite{Diepeveen2023}.

 \Cref{fig:results_projection} illustrate $\ForwardOp_1$, $\ForwardOp_2$ and $\ForwardOp_3$ applied to the non-deformed template shown in \cref{fig:initial_bb}, $\ForwardOp_1$, $\ForwardOp_2$ and $\ForwardOp_3$ applied to the deformed template, the directly observed noisy target images as well as $\ForwardOp_1$, $\ForwardOp_2$ and $\ForwardOp_3$ applied to the non-directly observed target shown in \cref{fig:target_bb}.
 All of these images are in $\DataSpace$.
 It is clear that we manage to capture the closed-to-open movement of the protein, at least along the directions of the projections.